emorya-finance/sc-rust-upgrade-nft/README.md

 Allows a user to claim their NFT after the unbonding period.

+This will transfer the NFT back to the user.

+The user must have initiated the retrieval process first.

+If the unbonding period is not over, the user cannot claim the NFT.

 </details>

 <details>
 <summary>upgradeNft</summary>

 Upgrade an NFT to the same level but with the new attributes.

+This will update the NFT attributes to match the current EMR NFTs.
 #### Note: This endpoint is payable by any token.